April 1 – New Moon

-The Moon will be on the same side of the Sun as the Earth and will not be visible in the night sky.
-This phase will take place at 9:30 a.m.
-This is the best time of the month to observe faint objects such as galaxies or star clusters as they are unaffected by moonlight.
+The Moon will be on the same side of the Sun as seen from Earth and will not be present in the night sky.
+This phase occurs at 1:27 p.m.
+(Vietnam time).
+This is the best time of the month to observe faint objects such as galaxies or star clusters as they will not be affected by moonlight.

 April 22 and 23 – Lyrid meteor shower

 The Lyrids are an average meteor shower, typically hitting around 20 meteors per hour at their peak.
 This meteor shower is formed from dust particles left behind by comet C/1861 G1 Thatcher, discovered in 1861.
 The Lyrids meteor shower usually occurs from April 16 to 25 each year.
 This year’s peak occurs on the night of the 22nd and early morning of the 23rd.
 Occasionally, bright long-tailed meteors appear for a few seconds in this meteor shower.
 The approach of the new moon will ensure dark skies, which are ideal for viewing meteor showers.
 The best viewing time is after midnight in a dark place.
 Meteors tend to radiate from the constellation Lyra, but can appear anywhere in the sky.

 April 2018 Lyrids meteor shower.
 Photo: Jaclyn Anglis